bojand/ghz/www/docs/options.md

 A user specified name for the test.

+### `-tags`

+JSON string representation of user-defined string tags.
+This is mainly for reporting purpoces.
+For example `-tags '{"env":"staging","created by":"Joe Developer"}'`.

 ### `-cpus`

 Number of used cpu cores to be used for the test.
 The default is the total number of logical CPUs on the local machine.